eperedo/blog/creating-pages-with-react-and-gatsby.md

 ### Things that we learn

-1. In this post we learn how gatsby turn our react components into powerfull pages.
+1. In this post we learned how gatsby turn our react components into powerfull pages.
 2. How to create a navigation bar using the Link components.
 3. How to reuse react components inside gatsby pages.